The largest (free) open-air music festival in Europe takes place on an island in Vienna, a city not exactly famous for its ocean vistas.

 Plus there are all sorts of other activities to fill each day with, not to mention a host of stands waiting to keep you fed and watered (not free).

-The 2019 Donauinselfest has 11 stages, 600 hours of music, and 17 themed activity areas, pulling in an expected 2.4 million visitors.
-Curiously, it’s actually organised by the Vienna SPÖ, the political party that has more or less formed the city government for decades.
+The 2019 Donauinselfest has 13 stages, 600 hours of music, and 17 themed activity areas.
+It should pull in around 2.4 million visitors.
+Curiously, a political party organises everything: the SPÖ has more or less formed the city government for decades.

-The 2019 focus is on Austrian music, with the event headlined by Austro-legends, Wolfgang Ambros and Seiler & Speer.
+The 2019 focus is on (surprise!)
+Austrian music, with the event headlined by Austro-legends, Wolfgang Ambros, Christina Stürmer, and Seiler & Speer.

-In the past, the more famous musicians and bands to turn up have included Lisa Stansfield, Amy Mcdonald, Mando Diao, Michael Bolton, Sean Paul, Bob Geldof, as well as a who’s who of the German-speaking music worlds.
+International performers include Mando Diao, Alice Merton, and Revolverheld.
+These join a roll call from the past that has featured such luminaries as Lisa Stansfield, Amy Mcdonald, Michael Bolton, Sean Paul, Bob Geldof, as well as a who’s who of the wider German-speaking music worlds.

 Get a feeling for what to expect from this video: